ouravantgarde/red-rainbow/competitors.md

 Yawns will stay put where they spawn, only moving slightly in a small area.
 They target their three different sides in three 120° radii surrounding them, and do not normally change orientation when moving.

-Yawns will %%pa**Consume**]% any remnants nearby them into its upper opening, depriving Reeham of mana.
+Yawns will %%pa**Consume**}% any remnants nearby them into its upper opening, depriving Reeham of mana.
 These remnants are released upon death.

-Yawns' %%at**Maddening**]% side constantly spews out patterns of slow projectiles that deal 40 normal damage each.
+Yawns' %%at**Maddening**}% side constantly spews out patterns of slow projectiles that deal 40 normal damage each.
 These projectiles slowly accelerate over time.

-Its %%at**Gnawing**]% side will frequently create maws of energy near Reeham when in it's radius, which will dash and bite after 0.7 seconds, dealing 50 normal damage before dissipating.
+Its %%at**Gnawing**}% side will frequently create maws of energy near Reeham when in it's radius, which will dash and bite after 0.7 seconds, dealing 50 normal damage before dissipating.

-Its %%at**Grimacing**]% side will build up a masses of teeth and gore around enemies in its radius, growing a tooth for a random enemy every 4 seconds.
+Its %%at**Grimacing**}% side will build up a masses of teeth and gore around enemies in its radius, growing a tooth for a random enemy every 4 seconds.
 Each tooth grants +5 damage to all attacks and +20 health every second, up to a maximum of 6 stacks.

-If Reeham is in above Yawns, it will %%at**Purge**]% a large beam of energy at her via its top opening, dealing 60 normal damage and applying a heavy snare that grounds and prevents jumping for 3 seconds.
+If Reeham is in above Yawns, it will %%at**Purge**}% a large beam of energy at her via its top opening, dealing 60 normal damage and applying a heavy snare that grounds and prevents jumping for 3 seconds.

-Every 33% of max health lost, Yawns will begin %%pa**Screaming**]% an unending monstrous howl as it rapidly spins upon its base, allowing it to use **Maddening**, **Gnawing**, and **Grimacing** in a 360° radius around it.
+Every 33% of max health lost, Yawns will begin %%pa**Screaming**}% an unending monstrous howl as it rapidly spins upon its base, allowing it to use **Maddening**, **Gnawing**, and **Grimacing** in a 360° radius around it.
 It will also rapidly crawl around the arena.
 The Screaming will last for 7 seconds before it settles down in a new location.

 %-se\[-\] **Visuals & Lore**